- Planning your Bachelor of Theology (PDF)

-Your Subject Librarian, Shiobhan Smith, can offer 1:1 consultations with all students completing dissertations covering topics like:
+Your Subject Librarian can offer 1:1 consultations with all students completing dissertations, covering topics including:

 - How to create effective search strategies

-- What databases to search to find literature on your topic
+- What databases to search for literature on your topic

 - Bibliometric methods to help you evaluate research impact